 - Civil contempt of court is found when the order’s violation has harmed the other party’s rights.

-- Criminal contempt of court is found when the person violating the order ignores the court’s authority and refuses to follow orders of the court.
-Often there is a higher degree of willfulness involved in this kind of contempt – the violator may be trying to make a point or cause harm by ignoring the order.
+- Criminal contempt of court is found when the person violating the order ignores the court’s authority.
+Often, this kind of contempt involves a higher degree of willfulness – the violator may be trying to make a point or cause harm by ignoring the order.
 If a party violates an order of protection, they can be held in criminal contempt.

-The penalties for contempt of court vary depending on the type of contempt that the court has found to be present.
+The penalties for contempt of court vary depending on the type of contempt at hand.

-The court can impose a fine for violating the court order.
-When the violator is being held in civil contempt of court, the amount of the fine can vary.
-It is set based on the type of harm the other party to the case suffered because the violator ignored the order.
+Parties found to be in civil contempt are typically fined.
+The amount of the fine can vary.
+It is set based on the type of harm the other party to the case suffered because the violator ignored a court order.

 For example, if a spouse was ordered to make mortgage payments on the couple’s home and refused to do so, a fine for contempt could be used to reimburse the other party for the financial harm they suffered as a result of this.
 If there has not been any actual harm to the other party, a civil contempt fine cannot exceed $250.

-When the court holds the violator in criminal contempt of court, a fine can also be imposed in that situation.
-The fine cannot exceed $1000 for criminal contempt.
+When the court holds the violator in criminal contempt of court, a fine can also be imposed.
+In New York divorce cases, fines for criminal contempt cannot exceed $1000.

-It’s important to note that while the amount of the fines is small in light of a complex divorce, placing yourself in the position of being held in contempt will damage your position with the court (meaning the judge may see you in a negative light moving forward which can impact the outcome of the case) and make it more likely that further instances of contempt will be treated more harshly.
+It’s important to note that while the amount of the fines may appear insignificant in the context of a complex divorce, placing yourself in the position of being held in contempt will damage your position with the court, causing the judge to see you in a negative light, which can impact the outcome of the case.

-If a spouse violated an order of protection by entering the other spouse’s home and threatening them.
-The court could hold the violator in contempt by imposing jail time.
-Violations of orders of protection are taken very seriously by New York court because personal safety is at risk.
+If a party in a divorce case violated an order of protection by entering their spouse’s home and threatening them, the court could hold the violator in contempt and impose jail time.
+New York State takes violations of orders of protection very seriously because they can put personal safety at risk.